SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/005 Monetary and Credit Policy.md

 #### 2. Reverse Repo

+- Interest given by RBI to Banks who offer short term loans to it.
+Used by banks to park their surplus.
 - ==RBI borrows from market== to absorb excess liquidity, is lower than Repo
 - only done in securities approved by RBI